top of page

 • Use the LOC/LCO Method: The LOC (Liquid, Oil, Cream) or LCO (Liquid, Cream, Oil) method can help to seal in moisture.
 Apply a water-based leave-in conditioner (Liquid), followed by a lightweight oil, and then a cream-based styler.

-• Pre-Poo with a Lightweight Oil: Pre-pooing involves applying a lightweight oil to your hair before shampooing.
-This helps to protect your hair from stripping and adds extra moisture.
+• Pre-Poo with a Lightweight Oil: Pre-pooing involves applying a lightweight oil to our hair before shampooing.
+This helps to protect our hair from stripping and adds extra moisture.

-• Clarify Regularly: Clarifying your hair regularly removes product buildup and allows for better moisture absorption.
+• Clarify Regularly: Clarifying our hair regularly removes product buildup and allows for better moisture absorption.

 Building a Hydrating Hair Care Routine